Pixel-Map/pixelmap.io/README.md

 ### PixelMap.io Solidity Contract

-All pixel data for PixelMap.io is stored in 4 mapping variables, one for storing the owner, image, url, and price, for every single tile.
-Each tile is initially unowned, and is purchasable for 10 Ethereum.
+All pixel data for PixelMap.io is stored in 1 Tile Struct, consisting of 4 mapping variables, one for storing the owner, image, url, and price, for every single tile.
+Each tile is initially unowned, and is purchasable for 2 Ethereum.
 Once purchased, (using the buyTile function), the owner is set, and the price of the tile is set to 0.
 A tile with a price of 0 cannot be purchased, and the price can only be changed by the owner of the tile.
 The setTile function allows an owner to update the image, URL, and price of any tiles that they own.
 If the price is set to a number above 0, then it essentially is up for sale, with the sale price going to the original owner.

 Each 16x16 tile image is stored as a 768 character hexadecimal string.
 The color of each pixel is determined by a 3 character short hexadecimal color, which means the 768 char string is the exact size needed to store 256 pixels, starting from left to right.
 As an example, let's look at storing the following image on PixelMap.io.